If you are moving your installation to a new server, please follow the instructions in the Moving Servers portion of this manual.

 You are now ready to begin using the software.
 From here you should read the First Steps portion of the manual.
 That will instruct you on what to do

-before you begin accepting accounts for your ranking list.
+before you begin accepting gallery submissions.

 Help Prevent Software Piracy